 Disk Utility First Aid is a built-in disk repair software on Mac.
 Its main task is to check the health of the disks and volumes on your Mac, such as the SSD, Macintosh HD, external hard drives, sd cards, etc.

 More importantly, First Aid will repair the detected minor errors of the disk formatting and directory structure.
-That helps prevent the disk from occurring more seriously corruption.
+That helps prevent the disk from occurring more serious corruption.

 If you need to run Mac First Aid to repair disks, please keep on reading.
 This post will guide you on when and how to run Disk Utility First Aid to repair disks, including running First Aid from macOS Recovery mode.

 What will you get from this post:

-- 1. When to run First Aid on Mac?
+- 1. When should you run First Aid on Mac?

 - 3. How to run First Aid from Recovery Mode?

 - 5. Disk Utility First Aid failed to repair the disk, what to do?

 When should you run First Aid on Mac?

 If unfortunately, you encounter one of the following problems, you can run First Aid in Disk Utility to repair your disk.